k5cents/dc-bmp/README.md

-# dc-bmp
+# DC Green Infrastructure
-Final project for American University GOVT-310.
-Assessing DC's green infrastructure incentive programs for socioeconomic equity and efficacy.
+This is a final project for American University's GOVT-310 Introduction to Political Research undergradute class.
+We aim to assess DC's green infrastructure incentive programs for socioeconomic equity and efficacy.
+To this end, we will use data from DC's http://opendata.dc.gov website, namely the [Integrated Tax System Public Extract Facts](http://opendata.dc.gov/datasets/integrated-tax-system-public-extract-facts) and [Best Management Practices](http://opendata.dc.gov/datasets/best-management-practices) data sets.
+These data sets will help us cross analize best management practices (green infrastructure) and socioeconomic status.